 Commission and other agent-related costs consists primarily of agent commissions, less fees paid to us by our agents, order fulfillment, share-based compensation for agents, title searches, and direct cost to fulfill the services provided.
-We expect commission and other agent-related costs to continue to rise in proportion to the expected growth in our operations.
+We expect commission and other agent-related costs to continue to rise over the longer term in proportion to the expected growth in our operations.